Nemonte Nenquimo

-Nemonte Nenquimo is an Indigenous activist and member of the Waorani Nation from the Amazonian Region of Ecuador.
-She is the first female president of the Waorani of Pastaza (CONCONAWEP) and co-founder of the Indigenous-led nonprofit organization Ceibo Alliance.
+Nemonte Nenquimo (born 1985) is an Indigenous activist, author and member of the Waorani Nation from the Amazonian Region of Ecuador.
+She is the first female president of the Waorani of Pastaza (CONCONAWEP), co-founder of the Indigenous-led nonprofit organization Ceibo Alliance, and co-founder of the nonprofit Amazon Frontlines, which works to protect the Amazon rainforest, protect its biodiversity, and strengthen Indigenous guardianship of the Amazon.
 In 2020, she was named in the Time 100 list of the 100 most influential people in the world, the only Indigenous woman on the list and the second Ecuadorian to ever be named in its history.
 In recognition of her work, in 2020 the United Nations Environment Programme gave her the "Champions of the Earth" award in the category Inspiration and Action.

 Nenquimo was the plaintiff in a lawsuit against the Ecuadorian government, which culminated in a 2019 ruling that protects half a million acres of Waorani ancestral land in the Amazon rainforest from oil drilling.

-Early life and career
+Early life and beliefs

 Nenquimo was born in the community of Nemompare in 1985 in the Pastaza region of the Ecuadorian Amazon.
 She is a member of the Waorani Nation of hunter-harvesters.
+Her grandfather, Piyemo, a legendary Waorani warrior who lived and hunted in what is today known as Yasuni National Park, gave Nenquimo her name.
+In the language of the wao, Nemonte Ayebe means “constellation of stars,” “long fish of the broken river”, and “singing bird”.

-In 2015, Nenquimo co-founded Ceibo Alliance, an Indigenous-led nonprofit to protect Indigenous lands from resource extraction.
-She was elected the first female president of the Waorani organization of Pastaza province (CONCONAWEP) in 2018.
+From the age of five, Nenquimo was encouraged by Waorani elders to become a leader.
+When she was 12 years old, Nenquimo’s father took her to visit her aunts, who lived near an oil well.
+This was a formative experience for her, as she witnessed the considerable social and environmental influence of the oil well on the area: “I was 12, and the impact it made was very strong, to see the flames and smoke shooting from the oil well… I don't know how people can live there, with all that noise, it's nothing like my home in Nemonpare, where all you see at night is the stars and all you hear is the animals”.
+Nenquimo has expressed a love for her land going back generations.
+Her community, the Waorani Nation, were first colonized in 1958 by Christian missionaries.
+In the 1960s, the Ecuadorian government, driven by oil, began building roads and destroying their forest.
+The government has also divided Waorani land to be auctioned for oil extraction.
+Most of the Ecuadorian Amazon has been affected by this, with six of the blocks auctioned to oil companies belonging to the Waorani.
+One of these blocks is Nemompare, Nenquimo’s birthplace.
+As a result, the Waorani people have been forced to moved further into the forest in a fight to remain independent from the outside world.